Skip to content

 pad to sit on can help insulate.
 Some find even standing on such a pad helpful.

-Respiration – exhailing.
+Respiration – exhaling.
 Really!
 Every time you breath out heat leaves your body.
 You

 have to breathe, but careful with high levels of respiration.